 Honey and apple cider vinegar for acid reflux, heartburn and indigestion and GORD

 I have found no evidence to support this claim whatsoever, and the problem is, I have found that sometimes it is supported by a strange assertion that these conditions are caused by "too little stomach acid" (not true), so that taking more acid in the form of vinegar, would help.
 This was the area I worked in within the pharma industry, and this assertion about "too little stomach acid" is false according to the knowledge I gained, backed up by official, independent medical literature.

-There is no mention of the causes in any of these compaints being related to 'too little stomach acid', and over the counter and prescription medicines seem to focus on either neutralizing stomach acid, blocking acid production or providing a barrier to stop acid escaping into the food pipe.
+There is no mention of the causes in any of these compaints being related to 'too little stomach acid', and over the counter and prescription medicines tend to focus on either neutralizing stomach acid, blocking acid production or providing a barrier to stop acid escaping into the food pipe.

 Depending on your view point, you may or may not be convinced by the recipes above!